patrik-ha/concept-backpropagation/README.md

 ## How do I run it?
 This codebase includes routines for the application areas described in the corresponding paper.
 The chess models and chess-related concept datasets were retrieved from the repository for [Explainable Minichess](https://github.com/patrik-ha/explainable-minichess).

 All the experiments are provided through standard Python notebooks.
-They should work for standard versions of Python, with varying versions of scientific Python packages. (i.e. Tensorflow and Numpy) It also requires the [larq](https://github.com/larq/larq)-package.
+They should work for standard versions of Python, with varying versions of scientific Python packages. (i.e. Tensorflow and Numpy) They also require the [larq](https://github.com/larq/larq)-package.

 The main method remains mostly the same in most of the notebooks, and can as such be adapted to other problem cases.